BelledonneCommunications/linphone-sdk/README.md

 ### Windows

-SDK compilation is supported on `Visual Studio 15 2017`/`Visual Studio 16 2019` and `MSYS2` https://www.msys2.org/.
+SDK compilation is supported on `Visual Studio 17 2022` with `MSYS2` https://www.msys2.org/.

 Only [CMake](https://cmake.org/), [7Zip](https://www.7-zip.org/download.html) and [MSYS2](https://www.msys2.org/) are needed before the build.
 Add the 7Zip executable in your PATH as it is not automatically done.